 Two of the most enticing things about an LLC is that it prevents business owners from being personally liable for things related to the business, and it provides pass-through tax status.
-It also has fewer formalities and requires less paperwork.
+It also has fewer formalities and requires less legal documentation.

-If filing as an LLC is something you’re thinking about, you should make sure to have all your documents completed and prepared in the right way.
-The three essential documents for forming an LLC are:
+If filing as an LLC is something you’re thinking about, you should make sure to have all your LLC legal documents completed and prepared in the right way.
+The three essential LLC formation documents are:

 1) Articles of Organization